sdsouto/portfolio/README.md

 **My machine learning projects:**

-See my project for [Predicting Taxi Gratuities in New York City](https://github.com/sdsouto/nyc-tlc-tip-prediction).\
+See my project for [predicting taxi gratuities in New York City](https://github.com/sdsouto/nyc-tlc-tip-prediction).\
 More to come, stay tuned...